pnsn/GFAST/README.txt

      non-system standard directories you will need to set/modify your LD_LIBRARY_PATH environment variable.

-     Furthermore, the calling sequences have been altered for C's benefit so the Python legacy source will likely be unable to call any GFASTc module directly without modification to the call sequence.
-I do not recommend using this functionality until the c_src is stabilized as the interfaces will likely not reflect the changes in the C calling sequences.
+     A word of caution: the calling sequences have been altered for C's benefit so the Python legacy source will likely be unable to call any GFASTc module directly without modification to the call sequence.
+     I do not recommend using this functionality until the c_src hass stabilized.
+This is because the Python to C interfaces are low priority for development at the project onset.

 Examples: